chip-red-pill/MicrocodeDecryptor/README.md

 # **Disclaimer**

 **All information is provided for educational purposes only.
 Follow these instructions at your own risk.
-Neither the authors nor their employer are responsible for any direct or consequential damage or loss arising from any person or organization acting or failing to act on the basis of information contained in this page.**
+Neither the authors nor their employer is responsible for any direct or consequential damage or loss arising from any person or organization acting or failing to act on the basis of information contained on this page.**

 # Description
 At the beginning of 2020, we discovered the Red Unlock technique that allows extracting [Intel Atom Microcode](https://en.wikipedia.org/wiki/Intel_Microcode).
 We were able to research the internal structure of the microcode and then x86 instruction implementation.
 Also, we recovered a format of microcode updates, algorithm and the encryption key used to protect the microcode (see [RC4](https://en.wikipedia.org/wiki/RC4)).